kumatheworld/tracking-sanity/Datasets.md

     * [LaSOT](#lasot-cvpr2019-globe_with_meridians-memo-octocat)
     * [GOT-10k](#got-10k-tpami2019-globe_with_meridians-memo-octocat)
 ### General caveats
 * **Don't optimize your tracker using test sets**.
 Doing this is not a good idea in any machine learning field.
-However in visual tracking, the smallness of datasets and sensitivity of metrics make it conceivable.
+However in visual tracking, the smallness of datasets and the sensitivity of metrics make it conceivable.
 * Prepare well for the huge datasets!

 ## VOT [:globe_with_meridians:](https://www.votchallenge.net/) [:octocat:](https://github.com/votchallenge/vot-toolkit-python)